Running with Docker

 - The

-file contains the main configuration of ArchivesSpace. docker-compose.yml
+file contains the main configuration of ArchivesSpace.- The

 plugins

-directory is there to accommodate any plugins you wish to install. - In the
+directory is there to accommodate additional ArchivesSpace plugins proxy-config/default.conf

 sql